 Should the worst happen at work, it is very easy to feel powerless, vulnerable and out of your depth.
 When it comes to sorting out the legal side of things, though, you should not feel like you need to go it alone… that’s where we come in.

 If you have been injured at work, no matter how big or small, you may be eligible to make a claim for workers’ compensation.
+We specialise in both state workers’ compensation claims, as well as Comcare claims for Commonwealth workers.
+If you are a Commonwealth worker, please click here to find out more about our Comcare claims experience.

 At Tindall Gask Bentley, we work hard to fight your corner and protect your rights.
 Our expert team of experienced workers’ compensation lawyers are always on-hand to guide you through the process from beginning to end, helping you take back control over your work and personal life.